Everything You Need to Know about Development in the Crowsnest Pass

 • Shrubs, trees, or other organic landscaping materials;

-• Hard landscaping (including asphalt, concrete paving stones, retaining walls,
+• Hard landscaping (including asphalt, concrete paving stones, retaining walls, planters, and structures);

 • Light standards;

-• Permanent Sign
+• Permanent signs;

 Encroachment Policy